You pressed Escape. Suit yourself.

 Creative nonfiction, a story from my days as a high school teacher.
 A student of unknown origin becomes a tabula rasa until she can speak for herself.

-“I kept coming back to the possibility that this girl might live in a completely unintelligible reality.
+“This girl might live in a completely unintelligible reality.
 I tried to imagine an inchoate mind grasping but having nothing to hold on to.”

 R*d Sc*re